 Accountability:

-Arthrex maintains internal accountability standards and procedures applicable to both employees and suppliers who fail to meet company standards.
+Arthrex maintains internal accountability standards and procedures applicable to both employees and third parties who fail to meet company standards.
 The company provides several channels for employees and third parties to report potential non-compliance and has procedures in place for investigating, substantiating and remediating reports of potential human rights violations.
 Reports can be provided confidentially or anonymously so that they can be properly investigated and remedied without fear of retaliation.
-The Arthrex Ethics Helpline allows reporting in the reporter’s local language, and is communicated to all employees through internal training and publicly on Arthrex’s website.
-In 2022, Arthrex implemented a new procedure that sets forth Arthrex’s worldwide process for managing human rights reports that may come through these reporting channels, including guidance for the analysis and review of potential noncompliance.
-This procedure expands on the Global Policy on Human Rights.
+The Arthrex Ethics Helpline allows for intake in the reporter’s local language which is communicated to all employees through internal training and is posted publicly on Arthrex’s website.
+Arthrex’s Global Procedure for the Risk Management of Human Rights and Environmental Standards includes Arthrex’s worldwide process for managing human rights reports that may come through these reporting channels, including guidance for the analysis and review of potential noncompliance and the process for corrective action.
+This procedure expands on the Global Policy on Human Rights and Environmental Standards.
 Where noncompliance is identified, a corrective action plan, up to and including termination, is put in place.

 Training:

 Arthrex provides employees with training on its Global Code of Conduct.
 During this process, employees are required to review and certify their compliance with the Code on an annual basis.
-In addition, all employees are expected to review and sign the Global Human Rights policy to increase awareness of the risk associated with slavery, human trafficking and human rights.
-Employees with direct responsibility for supply chain management receive specific training focused on identification and risk mitigation of slavery, human trafficking, and other human rights within the supply chain.
+In addition, all employees are expected to review and sign the Global Human Rights and Environmental Standards policy to increase awareness of the risk associated with slavery, human trafficking and human rights.
+Employees with direct responsibility for managing third parties in Arthrex’s supply chain receive specific training focused on identification and risk mitigation of slavery, human trafficking, and other human rights within the supply chain.
 The company routinely reviews policies to ensure content is up-to-date and training has been successfully completed.

 Effectiveness: